adrianhall/adrianhall.github.io/_posts/2026/2026-04-07-agentic-engineer-1.md

 ### Rule 5: Explicit Tech Stack and Dependency Declaration

-Specify your version (e.g. _Next.js 15, Drizzle ORM, CloudFlare D1_).
+Specify your version (e.g. _Next.js 15, Drizzle ORM, Cloudflare D1_).
 If the constitution is vague, the agent will default to its oldest training data.
 Hard-coding your stack preferences ensures the agent doesn't introduce hallucinated libraries or outdated patterns that break your build.

 You should also provide coding style decisions - e.g. JSDoc requirements, one class per file, or whatever else your organization (or you) decides is important.

 ### Rule 6: The "Out of Scope" List.

 Telling an agent what **not** to do is often more important than telling it what to do.
-Use the constitution to set "negative constraints" - such as _No external CSS libraries_ or _No Node.js built-ins (v8 isolates only)_ (which is great for my current focus in CloudFlare development).
+Use the constitution to set "negative constraints" - such as _No external CSS libraries_ or _No Node.js built-ins (v8 isolates only)_ (which is great for my current focus in Cloudflare development).
 This keeps the agent output lean and compatible with your tech stack.

 ## Pillar 3: The Work Breakdown